digital-asset/daml-katacoda/deploying-daml/daml-on-sawtooth/99_finish.md

-Congratulations, you deployed your DAML app on the Hyperledger Sawtooth distributed ledger!
+Congratulations, you deployed your Daml app on the Hyperledger Sawtooth distributed ledger!

 For now, your Sawtooth ledger consists only of a single node.
 If you want to test your application against a ledger consisting of multiple nodes, please have a look at the Hyperledger Sawtooth